Property guides

 You may also have to pay Stamp Duty Land Tax.
 This government tax is payable on property or land above a certain price threshold in England or Northern Ireland.
 Use our stamp duty calculator to work out how much your stamp duty will be.

 Similarly, if you’re buying a property or land in Scotland or Wales, there are equivalents of this tax that you might have to pay.
-Different rates apply for different property prices, so it’s worth looking into it well in advance.
+Different rates apply for different property prices, as well as if you’re buying your first home, so it’s worth looking into it well in advance.

 For full information on stamp duty, including what it is, how much it costs and to use our stamp duty calculator, take a look here.